-For students who entered HMS prior to 2012-13: Harvard Medical School waives the parental contribution (PC) for students whose total parental incomes (including untaxed income) are \$120,000 or less and whose assets are typical for those income levels.\
+For students who entered HMS prior to 2012-13: Harvard Medical School waives the parental contribution (PC) for students whose total parental incomes earned in the US or Canada (including untaxed income) are \$120,000 or less and whose assets are typical for those income levels.

-\Please note: parental financial information must still be submitted to qualify for this initiative.
+Please note: parental financial information must still be submitted to qualify for this initiative.

-\As the federal income tax return provides many income tax benefits for business owners, the financial aid determination of income level for a business owner may differ from the amount listed on the federal income tax return.
+As the federal income tax return provides many income tax benefits for business owners, the financial aid determination of income level for a business owner may differ from the amount listed on the federal income tax return.